Tag Archives: iona

 Known as ‘The Dove’ Collum Cille seems to have been anything but!
 (Maybe this was an early example of sarcasm).
 He banned women from the island, saying; wherever there are cows there are women and wherever there are women there’s trouble, or words to that effect.
 He was known as a powerful political negotiator across Scotland.
 ‘You wouldnae mess wi him’ as Scots might say!

-He did set up a Benedictine Monastery though, and an Abbot of the abbey, named Adomnán, wrote of the miracles conducted by Collum Cille, which included facing down a sea monster (it’s since been speculated that it was in fact Nessie).
+He did set up a Christian settlement though, and one of his followers, named Adomnán, wrote of the miracles conducted by Collum Cille, which included facing down a sea monster (it’s since been speculated that it was in fact Nessie).

 I first visited Iona in my early twenties seeking, I suppose, spiritual understanding.
 I did find it a deeply affecting place, which is why I’ve returned so many times since then.
 On that first trip, I visited the craggy south end of the island, where the rusting machinery remains of an 18th century marble quarry still exist.